shinken-solutions/shinken/doc/source/08_configobjects/service.rst

 hostgroup_name
   This directive is used to specify the *short name(s)* of the :ref:`hostgroup(s) <configobjects/hostgroup>` that the service "runs" on or is associated with.
 Multiple hostgroups should be separated by commas.
 The hostgroup_name may be used instead of, or in addition to, the host_name directive.

-  This is possibleto define "complex" hostgroup expression with the following operators :
+  This is possible to define "complex" hostgroup expression with the following operators :

     * & : it's use to make an AND betweens groups
     * | : it's use to make an OR betweens groups